 The North American Imported Sported Dog Association has been founded by breeders, for breeders, with a dual mission: to consolidate and maintain a detailed record of purebred FCI retrievers, setters, spaniels et al imported into the U.S. and Canada and their progeny, that is, to maintain a registry of purebred foreign-born dogs in this category.

-Theoretically, those dogs imported by North Americans with FCI pedigrees– Federation Cynologique Internationle and regional kennel clubs sanctioned by FCI, come with attractive and detailed annotated export registration papers and pedigrees.
+Additionally, those dogs imported by North Americans with FCI pedigrees– Federation Cynologique Internationle and regional kennel clubs sanctioned by FCI, come with attractive and detailed annotated export registration papers and pedigrees that call for such a registry.

 Yet AKC reluctantly acknowledges FCI, and charges three times the money, a DNA test and microchip or tattoo number and photographs all to register our imports with AKC.

 These are punitive requirements.
-Therefore, our companion mission is to provide interim Certificates of Registration of individual imported dogs with FCI papers, and their progeny specifically for those breeders who are committed to slowing the proliferation of for profit breeding by selling on contracts with a no-breeding clause.
+Therefore, our companion mission is to provide interim Certificates of Registration of individual imported dogs with FCI papers, and their progeny specifically for those breeders who are committed to slowing the proliferation of for profit breeding of imported dogs by selling on contracts with a no-breeding clause.

 As you can see if you Google “registration papers,” the internet has become a means for a variety of persons with a variety of motives to offer registration papers for sale but no true registry—official and safeguarded list or database, of the dogs they claim to register.